How to carry a chihuahua and other dogs

 Figure 5.
 You can see that the thumb is in the armpit here, which is not as safe as moving the palm back to support the chest.

 Figure 6.
 Another example of too much strain on the shoulder region.

 Figure 7.
 Lucky number 7.
 This is the best way to carry a little dog.
 It's much better to create a platform with your arms - support the back and allow the front legs to be in a natural sitting or lying down position.

 Your dog is as old as his/her spine

-- Consider checking your dog’s minerals levels.
-Muscles and the back often reflect deficiencies and toxicity
+- Consider checking your dog’s mineral levels.
+The muscles and back often reflect deficiencies and toxicity.

-- A well-nourished body has much greater capacity to recover.
-An all-natural, raw or cooked diet is preferred
+- A well-nourished body has a much greater capacity to recover.
+A natural raw or cooked diet is preferred.

 - Give your dog all-natural essentials to ensure proper muscle function and muscle fiber regeneration.
-The body needs all the building blocks to function properly and soil minerals and nutrients are severely depleted in our food.
+The body needs all the building blocks to function properly, and minerals and nutrients are severely depleted in our soil and food.
 The right supplements will make a huge difference in your dog's ability to recover from injuries.
-Avoid cheap synthetic products
+Avoid cheap synthetic products.

-- Take your dog for daily one to two-hour dog walks.
-The stronger your dog is, the less likely they will suffer from back pain
+- Take your dog for daily one to two-hour walks.
+The stronger your dog is, the less likely they will suffer from back pain.